xlsrln/cat/site/stages.md

 No restarts

 Weather: “dry” on all stages
 Service: “short” on every stage
-Free tyre changes, setups etc
+Surface degradation setting: "full" or whatever the default is Free tyre changes, setups etc

 Estimated total time 14-15 minutes

+You can re-submit as many times as you want

 ## Rush rally 3